C9orf72: Gene heritability

+Haplotype is a specific combination of multiple polymorphic sites along a chromosomal region that is inherited together in a block.
+The correlation between C9orf72 haplotypes and GGGGCC repeat length was examined in Caucasians.
+The repeat length is largely constant in all haplotypes harboring up to 5 repeat units, but not in haplotype J, which typically harbors 6 repeats.
+The highest level of GGGGCC repeat length diversity is observed in haplotype R, which most frequently harbors 8 repeats.
+The repeat length becomes more unstable with increasing length.
+The shortest documented GGGGCC repeat length change in subsequent generations was observed in a father and his daughter, who had 11 and 12 repeats, respectively.

+While all Caucasian C9orf72 patients are derived from a common founder that carried the R haplotype, it is unclear how many families in history experienced an expansion of repeat numbers from a normal length to a disease-associated length.
+In the Asian population, some C9orf72 ALS and FTD patients carry an alternative haplotype that is not related to the R haplotype.

 Gene testing

 Since this mutation has been found to be the most common mutation identified in familial FTD and/or ALS, it is considered one of if not the most dependable candidates for genetic testing.
 Patients are considered eligible if the mother or father has had FTD and/or another family member has had ALS.
 There are also population and location risk factors in determining eligibility.
 Some studies have found that the mutation has a higher frequency in certain cohorts.
 Athena Diagnostics (Quest Diagnostics) announced in Spring 2012 the first clinically available testing service for detecting the hexanucleotide repeat expansion in the C9orf72 gene.
 Genetic counseling is recommended for the patients before a genetic test is ordered.

 Likely function of C9ORF72 protein

 C9ORF72 is predicted to be a full-length homologue of DENN proteins (where DENN stands for "differentially expressed in normal and neoplastic cells").
 These proteins have a conserved DENN module consisting of an N-terminal longin domain, followed by the central DENN and C-terminal alpha-helical d-DENN domains.
 This led to DENNL72 being suggested as a new name for C9orf72.